shauryagoyall/MIT-OCW-9.40-Neural-Computation-Solutions/PS 4/readme.md

 ### Spike Triggered Average (at Spike)
 <img src="./b/atspike.jpg" alt="./b/atspike.jpg" width=500>

+The kernel had 0 contribution in the middle frequencies but the STA has still counted them during calculation.
+Although the STA plot shows low activity in these frequencies, a better representative would be if random activity still occurred in these frequencies yet there was a definite pattern of spiking.
+At the spikes, the STA shows high activity towrds the higher frequency and low activity in the lower frequency.
+But the kernel had both positive and negative contributions in the top and bottom in equal values.
+So STA would suggest that top has mainly positive contribution and bottom has mainly negative contribution which is not what the Kernel is.

 ### Spike Triggered Average (100 ms before Spike as kernel is 100 ms long)
 <img src="./b/spike100.jpg" alt="./b/aspike100.jpg" width=500>

 ### Spike Triggered Average (150 ms - 100 ms before Spike)
 To see issues caused by difference in STA width and kernel width

 <img src="./b/spike150100.jpg" alt="./b/aspike150100.jpg" width=500>